JanaShenLab/mOR_fentanyls/Metadynamics/Readme.md

 The Postprocessing_PLUMED folder contains example analysis scripts and inputs with PLUMED for calculations of biases from trajectories and free energy profile reconstruction.

-The ResidenceTimeFitting folder contains the script for calculating residence time.
+The ResidenceTimeFitting folder contains the script and input data for calculating residence time.